-Our Hall colour is Karaka (Orange).
-Make sure you bring some orange to be Uni Hall proud and loud!
+Our Hall colour is Kōwhai (Yellow).
+Make sure you bring some yellow to represent Ilam Student Accommodation in our competition events!

-Academic Opportunities and Support
+Academic Opportunities and support

 We are proud to have a team of Academic Facilitators onsite to support you in your learning through Learning Huddles.
 We offer tutorials on most core first year papers.